Dan-Eli/geo_sim_processing/README.md

 Simplify is a geospatial simplification (generalization) tool for lines and polygons.
 Simplify implements an improved version of the classic Douglas-Peucker algorithm with spatial constraints validation during geometry simplification.
 Simplify will preserve the following [topologicial relationships](#Preserving-Topological-Relationship):  Simplicity (within the geometry), Intersection (with other geometries) and Sidedness (with other geometries).

-The figure 6  below shows the difference between the regular and the improved version of the classic Douglas-Peucker algorithm.
-Figure 6a represent the original contours.
-Figure 6b represent the results of the simplified contours with line intersections showed by the red dots using the regular or classic Douglas-Peucker.
-Figure 6c represent the results of the simplified contours without line intersections using the improved version of the classic Douglas-Peucker.
-Figure 6b et 6c are using the same simplifiction tolerance.
+The figure 6  below shows the differences between the regular and the improved version of the classic Douglas-Peucker algorithm.
+Figure 6a represents the original contours.
+Figure 6b represents the results of the simplified contours using the classic Douglas-Peucker algorithm with line intersections identified by the red dots.
+Figure 6c represents the results of the simplified contours using the improved version of the Douglas-Peucker algorithm without line intersection.
+Results of Figure 6b and 6c used the same simplifiction tolerance.

 ![figure6a](/image/Figure6-abc.png "Figure 6abc")
      Figure 6a: Original contour            Figure 6b: Classic Douglas-Peucker     Figure 6c: Improved Douglas-Peucker